Login / Signup

 Day 1

-If skies are clear during your early morning flight from Bangkok to Paro, you’ll be treated to views of the massive eastern Himalaya peaks, including Kangchenjunga, which at 28,169 feet is the world’s third-highest mountain, and 24,035-foot Chomolhari, Bhutan’s holy mountain.
-Upon your arrival in Paro you will clear immigration and proceed to baggage claim, where you will collect your checked bags, clear customs and continue to the arrivals hall.
-Here, you will be met by your Bhutanese guide with a big Kuzuzangpola and a white scarf.
+On a clear day during your early morning flight from Bangkok to Paro, you’ll be treated to the captivating views of the massive eastern Himalaya Snow peaks, including Kangchenjunga, which at 28,169 feet is the world’s third-highest mountain, and 24,035-foot Chomolhari, Bhutan’s holy mountain.
+Upon your arrival in Paro you will clear immigration and proceed to the baggage claim, where you will collect your checked bags, clear customs and continue to the arrival hall.
+Here, you will be greeted by your Bhutanese guide & driver who will be with you through out yur trip.

-From the airport you will head straight out to Thimphu following the course of Pachhu and Wangchhu rivers.
-Thimphu is home to the government, royal family, and the head offices of international aid organizations.
-Local shops entice with traditional weavings; Tibetan and Bhutanese silverwork; coral and turquoise beads and prayer flags.
-A number of cottage industries, including metalworking and paper making are found in Thimphu, and visitors often enjoy visiting their workshops to see artisans practicing their craft.
-Today’s sightseeing includes the Textile Museum, where Bhutan’s finest weavings and brocades are on display and if time permits School of Zorigchusum where students undergo 4 years training in traditional arts and crafts.
+From the airport you will head straight out to Thimphu - the capital city of Bhutan - following the course of Pachu and Wangchu rivers.
+Thimphu is home to the government, royal family, and the head offices of the international aid organizations.
+Local shops entice with traditional weavings; Bhutanese silverwork; coral and turquoise beads and prayer flags.
+A number of cottage industries, including metalworking and paper making are found in Thimphu, and visitors often enjoy visiting their workshops to see artisans practicing on the crafts.
+Today’s sightseeing includes the Textile Museum, where Bhutan’s finest weavings and brocades are on display and if time permits we will visit the School of Zorigchusum where students undergo years of training in traditional thirteen arts and crafts of Bhutan.

 In the evening, stroll and explore the city on foot or shopping in Crafts Bazaar for Bhutanese souvenirs for your loved ones back at home or for your memories in Bhutan.
 Thimphu is one of the few capitals in the world without any traffic lights and you will observe the dancing policemen controlling traffics.
-Your lodge for two nights in Thimphu is serenely set on the outskirt of the city in Mutithang.
+Your lodge for two nights in Thimphu is serenely set on the outskirts of the city in Motithang.
+This evening - our guide will provide an orientation of your journey to Bhutan.

 Day 2

-In the morning drive up to see the tallest seated Buddha statue in the world at 51m/169ft height, initiated and built on a prophecy made, facing towards the East, bestowing infinite love and compassion to all sentient beings in the spheres.
-The statue houses enormous meditational house in the base and two storied chapels on the top floors.
-You will be fascinated at fine art works crafted by the local artisans.
-Explore the marvelous shrine inside and the site also offers nice views of the valley below.
+This morning drive up to see the tallest seated Buddha statue in the world at 51m / 169ft height, initiated and built on a prophecy made, facing towards the East, bestowing infinite love and compassion to all sentient beings in the universe.
+The giant statue houses enormous meditational house in the base and two storied chapels on the top floors.
+You will be fascinated at the fine art works crafted by the local artisans.
+Explore the marvelous shrine inside and the site also offers splendid views of the valley below.

 Cheri Monastery Hike;